 What to take into account when making appointments?

 If you are going to work for someone, think about expectations and opportunities.
 The following questions should also be clear.
 Ask about anything that is not clear well in advance, or ask an external consultant.
+Write agreements down.
+That's in the interest of both parties.

 - Who are you dealing with?